-During the six months ended June 30, 2021, the most significant expenditures at the Cameron Gold Project were:
+During the three months ended March 31, 2022, the most significant expenditures at the Cameron Gold Project were:

-- \$93,000 for site employees' salaries and management salary allocations; - \$59,000 in connection with exploration and technical consulting; and - \$22,000 for provincial and municipal taxes.
+- \$14,000 in connection with exploration and technical consulting; - \$8,000 for site employees' salaries and management salary allocations; and - \$6,000 for provincial and municipal taxes. \$28,000

-On December 3, 2020, the Company entered into an asset purchase agreement with Metalore to acquire the East Cedartree claims.
+On December 3, 2020, the Company entered into an asset purchase agreement with Metalore to acquire its East Cedartree claims.
 The transaction closed on December 9, 2020.
 Under the terms of the transaction, First Mining paid Metalore \$3 million in cash and issued 3 million First Mining Shares to Metalore.
-The East Cedartree claims contain an existing Mineral Resource estimate that was prepared in accordance with NI 43-101 and they encompass a highly favourable geological setting for new gold discoveries in close proximity to the existing deposits at the Company's Cameron and West Cedartree properties.
-The acquisition of the East Cedartree claims consolidates First Mining's land holdings at Cameron into a single contiguous block and adds a further 3,200 hectares to the 49,574 hectares that First Mining already holds in the district.
-As a result of the acquisition of the East Cedartree claims, the Cameron Gold Project now covers an area of 52,774 hectares and comprises 24 patented claims, 2,002 mining claims, 4 mining leases, and 7 Licenses of Occupation.
+The East Cedartree claims contain an existing Mineral Resource estimate that was prepared in accordance with NI 43-101 and encompass a highly favourable geological setting for new gold discoveries in close proximity to the existing known deposits at the Company's Cameron and West Cedartree properties.
+The acquisition of the East Cedartree claims consolidates First Mining's land holdings at Cameron into a single contiguous block and adds a further 3,200 Ha to the 49,574 Ha that First Mining already holds in the district.
+As a result of the acquisition of the East Cedartree claims, the Cameron Gold Project now covers an area of 52,774 Ha and comprises 24 patented claims, 2,002 mining claims, 4 mining leases, and 7 Licenses of Occupation.